Policies and development

 Advisory board for sport-related ethical questions

 Addressing ethical issues requires co-operation between public authorities and other actors.
-On 18 November 2015, the Ministry of Education and Culture established an advisory board for sport-related ethical matters for the period 2015–2018.
+The Ministry of Education and Culture established an advisory board for sport-related ethical matters.
 The advisory board will help coordinate and cooperate between different administrative branches and sports bodies.

 The objective of the advisory board is to promote fair play in sport and compliance with international conventions related to sport-related ethical issues.